 (4) A person cannot be both an authorised person and an inspector.

+[Section 64 amended: No. 24 of 2016 s.
+310(10).]

 65. Giving infringement notices

 (1) An inspector who reasonably suspects that a person has committed a prescribed offence may give an infringement notice to that person within 28 days of when the offence was allegedly committed.